-A: Initially, the Support Coordinator will gather information such as historical information about your family member, past services used and how effective they were, public benefits currently being received (such as Medicaid, Supplemental Security Income (SSI), Social Security Disability Income (SSDI), and others) and your family member's hopes, dreams and vision of a good life.
+A: In the beginning, the Support Coordinator will gather information such as historical information about you, past services used and how effective they were, public benefits currently being received (such as Medicaid, Supplemental Security Income (SSI), Social Security Disability Income (SSDI), and others) and your family member's hopes, dreams and vision of a good life.
 The Support Coordinator assists with accessing needed medical, psychiatric, social, educational, vocational, residential, and other supports (including Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services for those under 21) which are essential for living in the community and in developing his/her desired lifestyle.
-Annually the Support Coordinator will complete assessments (as required), obtain releases to receive and exchange information and will complete an Individual Supports Plan to assure what is important to and important for your loved one is being pursued.
+Annually the Support Coordinator will complete assessments (as required), obtain releases to receive and exchange information and will complete an Individual Supports Plan to assure what is important to and important for you to reach your life goals and support you in the community is put into place.